 Most students declare a major in the second semester of sophomore year.
 In your "pre-major" years, your job is to explore what William & Mary has to offer: discover new academic interests by taking unfamiliar courses; investigate study abroad, research, or internship options; explore academic disciplines that seem like potential majors for you; and work through some of the curriculum requirements.

 Along the way you'll be talking with your faculty pre-major advisor, who will provide information so you can make informed decisions and guide you toward campus resources.
-Your first meeting with your pre-major advisor takes place during orientation, when you finalize your course list and finish registering for classes.
-You are required to meet with your pre-major advisor at least two other times during your first year at W&M – although we recommend you touch base with your advisor more frequently than that, and continue meeting regularly up until you decide on a major.
+Your first meeting with your pre-major advisor takes place during orientation.
+Together you will discuss how to translate your interests and goals into a course schedule.
+You are required to meet with your pre-major advisor at least two other times during your first year at W&M - although we recommend you touch base with your advisor more frequently than that, and continue meeting regularly through your second year.

 You will continue to work with your pre-major advisor until it is time to declare your major.